The Great Game 🎲 Kollarum

 Tarner turned from the city view and looked straight at Farenn.
 “And to the Baulians, these feelings are pretty much unnecessary.”

-Tarnar stood still and gave no sign that he was in a hurry to get to the auditorium, so Tarnar attempted to give him a deeper understanding of the problem.
+Farenn stood still, giving no sign that he was in a hurry to get to the auditorium.
+So Tarnar attempted to give him a deeper understanding of the problem.
 “What we call love, humans call responsibility, or interest.
 What humans call love is extremely complicated, and ranges from the depths — and I mean the absolute depths — of despair, to the rapture of complete happiness.
 These experiences of happiness and love are so deeply engrained in them that it doesn’t matter whether they’re positive or negative.
 Of course it matters to the humans experiencing these things, but it doesn’t matter in terms of the depth and in terms of the fact that they all experience them.
 The human who doesn’t experience them is considered a sociopath.
 We would call them a Baulian.”

 “Much of human history we interpret as barbarism.
 Especially when they kill in the name of vague concepts like freedom and God.
 It takes decades for aliens to understand what they call love of God.
 To most of us God is an abstract thing, an Ideal that no one’s seen.
 Yet their love of God is so deep and so powerful that they will literally walk into a bonfire for it.
 This isn’t the type of fire the deluded robot of a soldier walks into.
 No, it’s the fire of their own passion.
 They would rather end the only life they know than let others live without their concept of this love.”